In 2022, College of Lake County's tuition was $9,885 a year for in-state students and $13,395 a year for out-of-state students.

-College of Lake County is a public institution, which means it offers a reduced tuition rate of $9,885 for in-state students who attend full-time.
-For students who are not considered Illinois-residents, out-of-state tuition is $13,395 a year.
+College of Lake County is a public institution, so it offers a reduced tuition rate of $10,577 for students who qualify as state residents and attend full-time.
+For non-Illinois residents, out-of-state tuition is $14,333 a year.

 Public schools receive funds from the state to help them cover costs.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

 Choosing a college where you qualify for in-state status can cut the cost of college tuition.
-Take the time to confirm your state's criteria for in-state tuition.
-Each state has different requirements to qualify as in-state resident.
-Most states require students to have resided in the state for a certain period of time before qualifying.
-There may be other criteria too, depending on the state you and your parents currently live in.
+Don't forget to confirm your state's rules for as an in-state resident.
+Every state has its own rules about what makes someone eligible for in-state tuition.
+The most common requirement is that students must have lived in the state for a full year before starting school.
+There may be additional requirements too, depending on where you live.

 Explore other Illinois colleges